 - A. All reports must include a location map (should include proximity to applicable road/highway), flood plain map when the property is located in a designated flood plain, land sales map, sales comparable map, rent comparable map (if applicable), plat map, and building sketch (indicating interior building layout, garages and all external buildings). - B. For new construction, the appraisal report must include clear original color photographs of the subject's front, rear, street and street easement (private access), if applicable.
 In all other appraisals colored photographs showing at a minimum the front, rear, and both sides to the exterior.
-Interior photographs should be included showing each room type, attic and crawl spaces, other non-gross living area (sun rooms, patio/deck/porch/fences) and any noted structural, safety and/or sanitary deficiencies.
+Interior photographs should be included showing each room type, attic and crawl spaces, other non-gross living area (sunrooms, patio/deck/porch/fences) and any noted structural, safety and/or sanitary deficiencies.
 Additionally, photographs of improvement components that have been upgraded shall be included to document and support the appraiser's determination of the subject's effective age if different than its actual age.
 A current original photograph of each comparable sale and listing used in the completion of the appraisal is required.
-If the comparable sale and listing photographs are not available the appraiser should provide, at a minimum, multiple listing service photographs, whenever possible, along with the cited source from which the photographs were obtained. - C. The bedroom shall meet legal requirements (building code, zoning ordinance, etc.) as mandated by the local county/state government enforcement agency and applicable agency regulations where subject property is located, if any such legal requirements exist. - D. Verification from third party sources should be noted within the appraisal and maintained as part of the appraisers work file. - E. The appraisal shall include photographs of all external buildings as well as interior photos of the external buildings (if possible).
-The external dimensions for each of the external buildings must be included, preferably in the building sketch or identified in the addendum of the appraisal report.
+If the comparable sale and listing photographs are not possible upon personal inspection, the appraiser must disclose why photographs could not be taken and, at a minimum, provide multiple listing service photographs or other utilized photographs, along with citation of the source from which the photographs were obtained.